Inclusion / SEND

 For some students the traditional pathway of simply GCSE and BTEC qualifications will not meet their needs.
 We offer a range of other options for these students including practical vocational courses run in conjunction with local providers, work experience packages working in partnership with local employers, and Level 1 and 2 qualifications which will better suit their needs.
 We also offer the Princes Trust as an option, which can help students who find traditional learning settings a challenge.

-The Learning Support Team consists of 12 dedicated staff.
+The Learning Support Team consists of a dedicated team of staff.
 The current department structure is as follows:-

 Mrs L Walker - Dyslexia Therapist